j98222/RepData_PeerAssessment1/PA1_template.md

 new_data$week <- ifelse(weekdays(as.Date(new_data$date)) %in% c("Saturday","Sunday"), "weekend", "weekday")
 ```

-2.Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ```r
 mean_week <-aggregate(steps~interval+week,new_data,mean)